 Port visits to Adak, associated with Pacific cod fishing by both CPs and CVs, may create demand for goods and services in the community.
 Vessel services may include support for crew rotations, fuel supplies, and emergency medical services at the local clinic.
 The local fuel distributor has indicated that the large volume of fuel sold to fishing vessels allows the firm to sell fuel to residential and commercial customers in Adak at lower prices than it otherwise would be able to.
-A review of catch and VMS records, summarized in Table 10-12 and Table 10-13 of Chapter 10 of the Steller Sea Lion Protection Measures Final EIS shows during 2004 through 2010 there was on average 118 CV port visits per year and 44 CP port visits per year.
-The proposed delivery requirement of AI Pacific cod could increase CV port visits to Adak and thus could increase demand for goods and services in the community.
 However, any increase in economic activity in Adak as a result of increased CV port visits will likely be offset to some degree by a decrease in economic activity in the Adak community from a reduction in CP port visits.